spinnaker/spinnaker/README.md

 ### Running Standalone Kayenta Locally

-You can run a standalone kayenta instance locally with docker compose.
+You can run a standalone kayenta instance locally with `docker-compose`.

 ```
-# Copy and edit example config to edit to your needs
+# Copy and edit example config accordingly
 cp kayenta-web/config/kayenta.yml ~/.spinnaker/kayenta.yml

 # Build/Start Kayenta
 docker-compose up
 ```

-You should then be able to access your local kayenta instance at http://localhost:8090/swagger-ui.html
+You should then be able to access your local kayenta instance at http://localhost:8090/swagger-ui.html.